Join Our Team

 Description

-This is a full-time position in the Lansing office of State Representative Greg VanWoerkom.
+This is a full-time position in the Lansing office of a Republican State Representative.
 The Legislative Aide/Constituent Services position requires the individual to perform administrative duties, maintain positive relationships with constituents, coordinate the Representative’s schedule, write and track correspondence, and manage the office.
 Other responsibilities may include helping plan district events, monitoring major district happenings, writing social media posts, researching policy issues, working on legislative initiatives, and handling special projects.
 Travel to the district may be required.

 Salary Range